 IT can still administer the files and co-manage them with or without the end user’s knowledge, so if an employee leaves the company, the files are still available for use.

-Please Contact us for more information about our SharePoint Consulting.
+Please contact us for more information about our SharePoint training courses.